-- A Comfortable Network.
-This Plan focuses on developing an All Ages and Abilities ("AAA") network that is supported by a network of bike routes that include facilities such as buffered bicycle lanes, bicycle lanes, and shoulder bikeways.
+A Comfortable Network.
+This Plan focuses on developing an All Ages and 1.
+Abilities ("AAA") network that is supported by a network of bike routes that include facilities such as buffered bicycle lanes, bicycle lanes, and shoulder bikeways.
 The purpose of an AAA network is to provide an interconnected system of bicycle facilities that are comfortable and attractive for all users.
 The network is designed to be suitable for persons aged 8 to 80 years old and comfortable for most people, regardless of their cycling ability.
 Developing a AAA bicycle network was identified by Saanich residents and stakeholders during the Active Transportation Plan 2017 engagement process as one of the most important ways to encourage more cycling trips.
 Through engagement for the update of the Active Transportation Plan it was clear that there is still a desire for a AAA bicycle network in Saanich.
 The AAA bicycle network will include different types of bicycle facilities (see Figure 25) to be selected based on several factors such as road design. and motor vehicle speeds and volumes.
 In addition to bicycle facilities, traffic calming may also be a practical option to encourage lower vehicle speeds.
 These facilities, are the preferred types of facilities by all users and are proven to be the safest types of facilities and align with best practices and the BC Active Transportation Design Guide.
 While a major guiding principle of Saanich's planned bicycle network is to provide AAA facilities, it is important to note that there is still a place for complementary, non-AAA facilities such as painted bicycle lanes to support the AAA network.
 Efforts to create a comfortable active transportation network on rural roads can be hampered by vehicle speeds that exceed posted speed limits.
-Where - cyclists are sharing the road with motor vehicles, traffic calming measures may be used to encourage slower travelled speeds.
-Where speeds cannot be reduced, facilities that separate active users from the motor vehicles will be considered. - A Complete Network.
-The long-term bicycle network ensures all areas within the Urban Containment Boundary are within 400m of a designated and complete bicycle route in areas with the highest population and employment density.
-The minimum grid network includes both the AAA network and the supporting network. - A Connected Network.
-A network of "Active Transportation Spines' has been identified as providing high quality and direct north-south and east-west connections to key community destinations, including Centres, Corridors, and Villages and the active transportation networks of neighboring municipalities. - In Rural Saanich this connectivity may include improved integration with trails and potential future transit facilities, schools, and key connections to the District's active transportation spines while reflecting the rural nature and local street context for projects within Rural Saanich. - 4.
-An Enhanced Network.
+Where cyclists are sharing the road with motor vehicles, traffic calming measures may be used to encourage slower travelled speeds.
+Where speeds cannot be reduced, facilities that separate active users from the motor vehicles will be considered.

+- 2. A Complete Network.
+The long-term bicycle network ensures all areas within the Urban Containment Boundary are within 400m of a designated and complete bicycle route.
+The minimum grid network includes both the AAA network and the supporting network. - 3.
+A Connected Network.
+A network of "Active Transportation Spines" has been identified to provide high quality and direct north-south and east-west connections to key community destinations, including Centres, Corridors, and Villages, and the active transportation networks of neighboring municipalities.

+In Rural Saanich connectivity will focus on improved integration with multiuse and recreational trails, and transit facilities, as well as connections to active transportation spines.

+4. An Enhanced Network.
 Saanich has many existing on- and off-street bike facilities.
 An important aspect of improving the comfort and connectivity of the existing network is ensuring that the facilities meet AAA standards, where possible, and that they can be integrated into the future network.
 Monitoring will help identify where improvements are needed.
 It will also provide opportunities to gather 'lessons learned' and identify improvements for future projects.